saidake/interview/docs/Algorithms.md

   * Fill each grid with its maximum score starting from `board[rLen-1][cLen-1]`

-    Since all grids are traversed at most once at a dfs call and the the score culculation runs in constant time in the backtracking process, this step runs in $O(rLen\times cLen)$ time.
+    Since each grid is visited at most once and the score culculation takes constant time during backtracking, this step runs in $O(rLen\times cLen)$ time.

   * Calculate the number of valid paths with the maximum score

-    Similar to the previous step, all grids are traversed at most once, leading to a time complexity of $O(rLen\times cLen)$.
+    Similar to the previous step, all grids are visited at most once, resulting in a time complexity of $O(rLen\times cLen)$.

   Therefore, the overall time complexity is $O(rLen\times cLen)$.
 * Space Complexity: $O(rLen\times cLen)$

     * Both `dpScore` and `dpRoad` require $O(rLen\times cLen)$ space.
-    * The maximum stack depth for `dfsScore` and `dfsRoad` is $rLen+cLen$ as at most three grids in up, left and up-left direction are checked in each call, taking $O(rLen+cLen)$ space.
+    * The maximum stack depth for `dfsScore` and `dfsRoad` is $O(rLen+cLen)$ as at most three grids in up, left and up-left direction are checked in each call.

-   Therefore, the total space complexity is $O(rLen+cLen)$.
+   Therefore, the total space complexity is $O(rLen\times cLen)$.

 # SQL Problems
 ## 1. Odd and Even Transactions